-- We advise you of our decision: We email applicants to advise them if they will continue to the next selection stage or if we have eliminated their application.
-This takes place typically in April.
+- We advise you of our decision: We email applicants to advise them if they will continue to the next selection stage or if their application has been unsuccessful.
+This typically takes place in April.

-- We advise you of our decision: We email applicants to advise them if they will continue to the interview stage or if we have eliminated their application.
+- We advise you of our decision: We email applicants to advise them if they will continue to the interview stage or English language testing, or if their application has been unsuccessful.

-- Four countries have English tests: We organise and pay for applicants from Cambodia, Lao PDR, Myanmar and Timor-Leste to sit the English competency test in their own country.
+- Four countries have English language tests before interview: We organise and pay for applicants from Cambodia, Lao PDR, Myanmar and Timor-Leste to sit the English competency test in their own country.
 Only applicants, who pass the IELTS test, will continue to the interview stage.

-- We interview applicants: Two of our representatives interview each applicant at the New Zealand Embassy or New Zealand High Commission in that applicant’s own country.
-In some cases, we interview applicants by phone or online video conference (i.e. Skype).
-Interviews take place typically in May-July.
+- We interview applicants: Each applicant will be interviewed at the New Zealand Embassy or New Zealand High Commission, in the applicant’s own country, or by phone or online video conference (i.e. Skype).
+Interviews take place typically in May/July.

 How to prepare for your scholarship interview

-Note for PhD applicants: At the interview, you must bring emails that prove you have a PhD supervisor or you are close to confirming a PhD supervisor.
+Note for PhD applicants: Prior to the interview, applicants must provide evidence that they have a PhD supervisor or are close to confirming a PhD supervisor.

-- We advise you of our decision: We email applicants to advise them if they are a preferred candidate, or a candidate on the reserve list, or if we have eliminated their application.
+We advise you of our decision: We email applicants to advise them if they are a preferred candidate, or a candidate on the reserve list, or if their application has been unsuccessful.